Computing Equilibria in Games with Stochastic Action Sets: Additional Experiments

-We have \cref{alg:compute_w} ignore the first 500 datapoints produced by SI-MWU, finding that this drastically increases how fast we converge.
-This makes sense, as the first few time averaged marginals \(\mu_i^t\) produced by SI-MWU can, and often do, oscillate significantly from the equilibrium marginals \(\mu_i^*\).
+We find that using higher \(\eta\) values in SI-MWU and \cref{alg:compute_w} induces faster convergence in practice, and so run SI-MWU with \(\eta_t = H\sqrt{\frac{\log\lvert A_i\rvert(\lvert A_i\rvert-1)}{t}}\), and \cref{alg:compute_w} with \(\eta_t = \frac{K}{\sqrt{t}}\) where \(H\) and \(K\) is given for each game in \cref{tab:exp_2_eta_coefficients}.
+Nevertheless, convergence is not particularly sensitive to these parameters, as shown in \cref{tab:exp_simwu_coefficient_sensitivity} and \cref{tab:exp_compute_w_coefficient_sensitivity} which give the impact of different coefficient choices for \(100 \times 100\) Checkerboard Matching Pennies and \(100 \times 100\) RBS.
+In \cref{alg:compute_w} we also ignore the first 500 datapoints produced by SI-MWU, finding that this increases how fast we converge.
+This is because the first few time averaged marginals \(\mu_i^t\) produced by SI-MWU can, and often do, oscillate significantly from the equilibrium marginals \(\mu_i^*\). \cref{tab:exp_dropping_points} shows the impact on the saddle point residual of the learned compact \(w\) representation from skipping different numbers of initial datapoints.

 Both Checkerboard MP and RBS were chosen because they are large games where players can incur high SI-regret.
 Checkerboard MP in particular was explicitly designed to be hard for SI-MWU to solve: P1 is given \(\frac{n}{2}\) even actions and only one odd action.
 If P1 regrets not choosing the odd action, all \(\frac{n}{2}\) even actions will incur regret at that iteration.
 Furthermore, each individual's odd actions are seen infrequently and so the corresponding experts are not updated frequently in expectation.